Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: June 27, 2024

 Doctors who are not mesothelioma specialists may misdiagnose it.
 Cystic mesothelioma looks like malignant mesothelioma and other types of benign growths.
 There are a few ways to distinguish between cysts that look similar.

-Malignant mesothelioma typically forms calcified plaques or nodules.
-Cystic mesothelioma forms liquid-filled cysts.
-The cells in malignant mesothelioma tumors also display increased activity.
-Doctors detect this with immunohistochemical staining.
+Malignant mesothelioma typically forms calcified plaques or nodules, while cystic mesothelioma forms liquid-filled cysts.
+The cells in malignant mesothelioma tumors also display increased activity, which doctors detect with immunohistochemical staining.

 Couple reviews Mesothelioma Guide together